US Expat Taxes for Americans Living in Costa Rica– What You Need to Know

 All US citizens and green card holders who earn more than $12,550 (in 2021, or just $400 of self-employment income or just $5 if you’re married to a foreigner) anywhere in the world are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live or where their income originates.

 The good news is if you are paying income tax in Costa Rica, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

-If you earn over US$10,000 (or $400 if you’re self-employed), you have to file IRS form 1040.
-While taxes are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further on request until October 15th.
+f you earned more than US$12,550 (in 2021, or $400 of self-employment income etc), you are required to file Form 1040.
+While taxes are still due by April 15, expats get an automatic filing extension until June 15, which can be extended further online until October 15.

 If you have foreign assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 and declare them.

 If you had a total of at least US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “According to Costa Rican law, employees working under an employment relationship (including international assignees paid through Costa Rican payroll) do not have to file income tax returns.”

 If you pay income tax in Costa Rica, there are several exemptions that allow you to pay less or no income tax on the same income to the IRS.
 The primary one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Costa Rican resident.
 Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.